 In fact, 30% of New Zealand is protected and managed by the Department of Conservation (DOC).

-After spending 9 days hiking and driving around the South Island, here is my list for top 5 favorite must-dos:
+After spending 9 days hiking and driving around the South Island, here is my list of top 5 favorite must-dos:

 Tramping through one of the Department of Conservation’s ‘Great Walks’